 Please open the DoorBird App and go to settings (do not enter the adminstration), click on the added door station listed in devices (e.g. station0001) and then click on the red “DELETE” button.
 Please then restart your mobile device and add the device again using your credentials.

 We generally recommend the use of a hard-wired connection between the door station and Internet router instead of WiFi, as this is maintenance-free, fail-safe and interference-free.

 You can use our 2-wire Ethernet PoE converter (e.g. the model "A1071") if you only old bell wires on your front door.
 It transports both network data and power (PoE) via two simple bell wires.
 Although the "A1071" is the world's smallest 2-wire Ethernet PoE converter, the receiver module does not fit into the housing of the current series.
 You can either add some space for the 2-wire Ethernet PoE Converter receiver module behind the housing.
 Alternatively, you can also mount a small housing suitable for outdoor use, in which the module is accommodated.

 Alternatively, you can also use a standard Cat.5, Cat.6 or Cat.7 network cable for Ethernet network data and power supply (PoE).

-The DoorBird D30x (e.g. DoorBird D301A etc.) is supplied with power via a power supply unit or via Pover-over-Ethernet (PoE).
+The DoorBird D30x (e.g. DoorBird D301A etc.) is supplied with power via a power supply unit (included in the scope of delivery) or via Pover-over-Ethernet (PoE).
 Theoretically, the DoorBird D30x could also obtain its power from the door intercom system, but for important reasons it does not: